 Currently, I am living in Victoria Park accommodation, more specifically in Hulme Hall, which is catered 7 days a week.
 If you don’t like cooking, then this is the perfect place for you.
 You also have the Curry Mile just a walk away where you can find all kind of Middle Eastern restaurants.
 The University’s main campus is just a 10-minute walk on Oxford Road, so you won’t even need a bus pass.

-When choosing an accommodation think about what are the facilities you would like to have and the distance from the uni.
+When choosing an accommodation, think about what facilities you would like to have and the distance from the University.